marcheiligers/dr-input/README.md

 * `#focus` - Focusses the instance.
 Note the instance will only receive the focus after it's rendered.
 This prevents multiple instances from handling the keyboard and mouse events in the same tick.
 * `#blur` - Removes the focus from the instance.
 This happens immediately and the instance will not process keyboard and some mouse events after being blurred.
 * `#focussed?` - Returns true if the input is focussed, false otherwise
+* `#value_changed?` - Returns true if the input value changed in the last tick, false otherwise

 ## Notes